DFE-Digital/get-into-teaching-app/app/views/content/research.md

 ## Be The Career Change: exploring how people are feeling about their careers

 Kindred Agency commissioned Censuswide to carry out a survey on behalf of the Get Into Teaching campaign exploring the views of the working population in England.
-The purpose was to gain insights on how people are feeling about their careers two years on from the onset of the pandemic
+The purpose was to gain insights on how people are feeling about their careers two years on from the onset of the pandemic.

 $be-the-career-change$